leaktk/scanner/README.md

 ## TODO

-1. Move to gitleaks 8
+1. Finish and test steps to make it usable inside PwnedAlert
-1. Do scans
+1. Figure out how to capture/quite logs from imported libs
 1. logger.SetLogMode(JSON|PRETTY) for listen vs other use cases
 1. Add JSON scan kind
 1. Make sure features in the internal scanner are upstreamed here